s1r0n/lightning-path/index.md

 If that sounds ambitious—yes, it is.
 But we believe the stakes are high enough to warrant nothing less.

-If you have any questions or think you might like to help out in some way, contact the principle Architect and project steward, Mike Sosteric (mikes@athabascau.ca)
+If you have any questions or think you might like to help out in some way, contact the principal Architect and project steward, Mike Sosteric (mikes@athabascau.ca)